-The Master of Liberal Arts, Mathematics for Teaching degree field consists of 12 courses, two of which you take to gain admission.
-You choose a thesis or capstone track.
+The Master of Liberal Arts, Mathematics for Teaching degree field consists of 12 courses (48 credits), four of which you take on campus.
+Three-week summer sessions available.
+You choose between a thesis or capstone track.

 12 Graduate Courses

 - Mathematical Foundations for Teaching Secondary School Math

 - 1 pedagogy and lesson study course

 - 4 math for teaching electives

 Additional Capstone Track Courses